rybryb/rybryb.github.io/README.md

 - [Ubuntu 18.04LTS](https://www.ubuntu.com/download) for both VirtualBox and the ownCloud Desktop client

 ### &#9888; Warning
 Mobile and off-intranet clients would require the server to be reachable from the internet requiring network and security-hardening expertise and permissions to minimise security risks and are beyond the scope of this guide.
-See the [Admin Manual][] and the [Latest supplementary admin manual][] for more information on possible risks and mitigation.
+See the [Admin Manual][] and the [latest supplementary admin manual][] for more information on possible risks and mitigation.

 ### Install an ownCloud server
 1. Locate the ownCloud server appliance on https://owncloud.org/download/ and download the VirtualBox image.